acquitelol/elle/README.md

 > [!IMPORTANT]
 > You do not need to supply the structure yourself.
 This is automatically managed by the compiler.

-> The compiler automatically passes the structure to any functions that define `ElleMeta` as their 0th parameter.

 This means that here:

 ```c